Guangfu17/multi-objective-artificial-bee-colony-algorithm/README.md

 # multi-objective-artificial-bee-colony-algorithm
 This project introduces a multiobjective artificial bee colony algorithm based on decomposition for solving normalized and scaled MOPs.

-MOEADABC.m is the algorithm.
+MOEADABC.m is the proposed algorithm.
 ZDT1.m is an example of problem.

 Here are the parameters:
 population size  `N`